encode/django-rest-framework/docs/topics/documenting-your-api.md

 There are a number of mature third-party packages for providing API documentation.

+#### drf-yasg - Yet Another Swagger Generator

+[drf-yasg][drf-yasg] is a [Swagger][swagger] generation tool implemented without using the schema generation provided by Django Rest Framework.

+It aims to implement as much of the [OpenAPI][open-api] specification as possible - nested schemas, named models, response bodies, enum/pattern/min/max validators, form parameters, etc. - and to generate documents usable with code generation tools like `swagger-codegen`.

+This also translates into a very useful interactive documentation viewer in the form of `swagger-ui`:

+![Screenshot - drf-yasg][image-drf-yasg]

 #### DRF OpenAPI

 [DRF OpenAPI][drf-openapi] bridges the gap between OpenAPI specification and tool chain with the schema exposed